Time Scheduling and Energy Trading for Heterogeneous Wireless-Powered and Backscattering-based IoT Networks: System Model

 The IoT gateway receives both the RF unmodulated signal directly from the PB and the backscattered signals from the IoT devices.
-Thus, the received baseband signal at the IoT gateway for duration $T$ of a single bit $b_i \in \{0, 1\}$ is given by:
+Thus, the received baseband signal at the IoT gateway for duration $T$ of a single bit $u_i \in \{0, 1\}$ is given by~\cite{Choi2015Backscatter}:

 where $n(t)$ is the channel noise.
-Carrier frequency offset (CFO) and removing the DC value from the received signal $y(t)$ are carried out before the maximum-likelihood estimation (MLE) is implemented at the IoT gateway.
+Before the maximum-likelihood estimation is implemented, carrier frequency offset and removing the \textit{direct current} value from the received signal $y(t)$ are carried out at the IoT gateway~\cite{Kimionis2004},~\cite{Hilliard2015}.
 The received signal $y(t)$ is then rewritten as follows:

-Thus, the received power at the IoT gateway is calculated as follows:
+Thus, the received power at the IoT gateway is given by:

 The achievable rate of backscatter communications is given by: